f-ei8ht/f8/content/posts/tech-use-everyday.md

   - gadgets
 ---

-# A guide to syncing your notes or files across different devices using Obsidian.

-Tech I Use Everyday
-Technology plays a crucial role in my daily life, whether for work, productivity, or entertainment.
+# Things I use everyday

 This is a list of the gadgets and devices I rely on every day, along with how they fit into my workflow.

-1. Laptop
+### 1. Laptop

-Model: [Your Laptop Name]
-Usage: Coding, competitive programming, Android development, and general work.
+I use Lenovo ThinkPad E16 GEN 2 🫠

+Specifications:
+- CPU: AMD Ryzen 5 7535U
+- GPU: AMD Radeon 680M [Integrated]
+- RAM: 16 GiB
+- SSD: 512 GiB

-2. Smartphone
+1. Smartphone
 Model: [Your Phone Name]
 Usage: Communication, note-taking, browsing, and testing Android apps.
-3. Other Devices
+1. Other Devices
 [Device Name] – [Brief usage]
 [Device Name] – [Brief usage]